SE-LAB-GROUP/SE-LAB-EXP-8/README.md

 ### Applying Facade Technique

+Added 2 Classes `ParserFacade` and `CodeGeneratorFacade` to provide a simplified interface to `Parser` and `CodeGenerator`.
+It helps hiding the complexity below and 3rd-parties just see the facades.

 ### Applying State/Strategy Technique or Polymorphism

 Used polymorphism in `SymbolType` enum class to specify `varType` related to each symbol type.